-Chapter 4, Service & Maintenance, describes in further detail the unit's Service Mode, the necessary tuning/calibration procedures for the MS-60, required periodic service procedures and recommended service intervals, detection and correction of contamination within the vacuum system, procedures for venting the vacuum system, cleaning requirements and procedures, calibration of measurement components, valve block service and repair, repair/replacement of the unit's electronics and a full listing of front panel error codes, their probable causes and our recommended corrective actions.
+Chapter 4, Service & Maintenance, describes in further detail the unit's Service Mode, the necessary tuning/calibration procedures for the MS-40, required periodic service procedures and recommended service intervals, detection and correction of contamination within the vacuum system, procedures for venting the vacuum system, cleaning requirements and procedures, calibration of measurement components, valve block service and repair, repair/replacement of the unit's electronics and a full listing of front panel error codes, their probable causes and our recommended corrective actions.

-Chapter 5, MS-60 Parts Lists, contains a full list of recommended spare parts and a bill of material listing.
+Chapter 5, MS-40 Parts Lists, contains a full list of recommended spare parts and a complete listing of the spare parts available from VIC.